zbyso23/STASH/README.md

 - Support for distributed sub-manifests and modular replication

 The result is a **scalable, verifiable, and fault-tolerant archive format** — designed as a foundation for modern archival systems with zero-dependency parsing, efficient synchronization, and long-term resilience.

+### 🆕 STASH 1.21 — Frame Size Class Set

+STASH 1.21 introduces an explicit **frame size class set**.
+Each archive MUST choose a single fixed frame size from the following standard options:
+`4 KiB / 16 KiB / 64 KiB / 256 KiB / 1 MiB / 8 MiB / 64 MiB / 256 MiB`

+This enables consistent memory management, compression tuning, and backend storage optimization across heterogeneous environments.

+Frame size MAY be:

+- **Globally fixed** at archive creation time (`manifest.config.frame_size`) — suitable for deterministic archives
+- **Per-client adaptive**, if the archive permits reader-side frame reassembly or progressive access (e.g. caching layers, CDN nodes)

+Regardless of adaptation, all frames remain individually addressable, immutable, and self-describing.

+⚠️ Note on 256M:
+* Optional in STASH 1.21, mandatory support may be introduced in future version (e.g. STASH 1.3+)
+* Should only be used in archives where target systems support large memory-mapped access
+* Recommended for AI datasets, medical imaging, 3D reconstruction, simulation output, etc.

 ---